hyperledger-labs/splice/OPEN_SOURCE.md

    to merge it to Splice (unfortunately, there does not seem to be a git config to make that the default).
    You may also need to create the PR from a fork of the Splice repo.
+   At the moment, only Itai has write permissions to Splice, so please ping him to merge.